How we use your information

 We can be contacted by email at: email@example.com or write to us at: The Data Protection Officer, West Suffolk House, Western Way, Bury St Edmunds, Suffolk, IP33 3YU.

 The Government has set out a number of data protection principles and rights for you that we must follow when using your personal data.
 These principles and rights are detailed in the Data Protection Act 2018.
-How we comply with these principles and rights is explained in our West Suffolk Data Protection Policy and our Record Management Guidance
+How we comply with these principles and rights is explained in our West Suffolk Data Protection Policy and our Record Management Retention and Disposal Guidance

 We aim to have a secure website, and use security technology to protect any sensitive personal data we process about you.
 But your use of the internet, and this website, is entirely at your own risk.
 We have no responsibility or liability for the security of personal information transmitted over the internet.
 Please be aware that emails sent through the internet may not be secure so please consider this before you send personal or sensitive data.